 What is synaesthesia?

-When: The podcast aired at the Festival of the Mind in 2018.
+When: The podcast premiered live at the Festival of the Mind in 2018.
 We also held a live Q&A with 3 synaesthetes and two university researchers.
 But you can now hear it in full online via the player at the top of this page.

 What now?
 Be part of the reseach - Curious to see if you might have synaesthesia?
 We invite you to complete this very short questionnaire, share your experiences, and to add to our research.